Family & Community Services

 A 6- week class on how to quit smoking.
 One month of nicotine patches will be provided.
 Participants will receive a $50 bonus upon completion of the program.
 Eligible to anyone 18 or above, smokes at least one cigarette per week, read and writes Chinese.

 Teen REACH Program (Responsibility, Education, Achievement, Care & Hope) Fall 2014 Teen Reach PDF

 CASL’s Teen REACH program assists recently immigrated Chinese youth (Grades 5-8) acclimate to American society and achieve positive growth and development through a variety of carefully planned training and activities.
 Programs include academic assistance, life skills training, sports and recreational activities, mentoring and parental involvement to enable our youth to be successful in school.

 This program is designed to provide a safe and positive environment to meet the specific academic, social, and emotional needs of recently immigrated Chinese youth (Grades 5 and above) by breaking down the linguistic, cultural and financial impediments.
 Programs include school referrals, educational workshops and field trips, academic assistance, community services and leadership training, sports and recreational activities.
 The program provides youth with safe and effective alternatives to gang involvement, substance abuse and school dropout.

-Cultural Retention Program (Interest Classes) Summer 2014 Interest Classes PDF
+Cultural Retention Program (Interest Classes) Fall 2014 Interest Classes PDF

 This program provides children, youth and adults a chance to learn and understand traditional Chinese artistic and cultural heritage.
 It helps American-born and immigrant Chinese children and youth learn the culture and values of their ancestors and how to position themselves as Chinese Americans.
 Classes include Chinese Dance, Chinese Music, Drawing, Kung Fu, Mandarin, Calligraphy and Guzheng.